AnonShell/agam-space/docs/docs/architecture.md

 ## Encryption Architecture

-All encryption happens client-side.
-The server never has access to plaintext data or encryption keys.
+**Zero-knowledge design:** All encryption happens client-side in the browser.
+The server never has access to plaintext data, encryption keys, or your master password.

+**What the server stores:**

+- Encrypted CMK (wrapped with password-derived key)
+- Encrypted file chunks (binary blobs)
+- Encrypted folder/file metadata
+- File sizes and timestamps (for quota and basic operations)

+**What the server CANNOT access:**

+- Your master password (never sent to server)
+- Decrypted CMK (only has encrypted version)
+- File contents
+- File names or folder names
+- Any metadata

+Even with full database access, the server operator cannot decrypt your data without your master password.

 ### Key Hierarchy

 ```
-Master Password (user input)
+Master Password (user input, never sent to server)
     │
-    ▼ Argon2id KDF
+    ▼ Argon2id KDF (runs in browser)
 Cryptographic Master Key (CMK)
+    │ (stored on server encrypted with password-derived key)
     │
     ├─► Folder Key (per folder, encrypted with CMK or parent key)
     │       │
     │       └─► File Encryption Key (FEK, per file)
     │               │
-    │               └─► Encrypted File Chunks
+    │               └─► Encrypted File Chunks (stored on server)
     │
     ├─► Recovery Key (optional, can decrypt CMK)
     │